 I came to St. Louis from my hometown of New Orleans in the wake of Hurricane Katrina, and after many years as a Billiken, I am happier than ever to be here.
-In addition to the yearly immersion trip here in St. Louis, I organize our intern program, the Nature Retreat and much of campus ministry's online and social media presence.
-It is a thrill to accompany students in encountering new and challenging cultural circumstances.
-Outside of work, I study psychoanalytic theory and enjoy cooking, watching Doctor Who with my wonderful spouse, Cristina, and exercising like there is no tomorrow.
+In addition to the yearly immersion trip here in St. Louis, I organize the Nature Retreat and much of campus ministry's online and social media presence.
+It is one of the great joys of my life to accompany students in encountering new and challenging cultural circumstances.
+Outside of work, my spouse Cristina and I live with our son Colin in Benton Park and enjoy exploring the city.

 Spring Hall Campus Minister